 If you’d like to do what Kate and her group did, book directly with Smileys Bungalow by emailing Phaiwan Rakbuathong to get the best bungalows and the complete tour package. <firstname.lastname@example.org>

 This blogger had good things to say about booking tours at Khao Sok Good View resort, where Bao (the owner) was exceptionally helpful when it came to booking tours and helping out.
 His wife cooks at the resort and his brother leads some of the treks including a night safari.
-They also mentioning paying 10 Baht to hang out at Monkey Temple and watch a family of monkeys play and squabble.
+They also mention paying 10 Baht to hang out at Monkey Temple and watch a family of monkeys play and squabble.

 Places To Stay

 Kate G. stayed with her group at Smileys Bungalow.
 Here’s what she said “This place was seriously the cutest!
 They have these bungalows that are on stilts above all these trees and each one comes with a hammock.
 You can fit 4 people into each bungalow and we paid about $4 each when we split the cost.
-They don't always have warm water for showers and it can be slightly rustic but the atmosphere and view of the place makes it well worth it (not to mention the cost).”
+They don't always have warm water for showers and it can be slightly rustic but the atmosphere and view of the place make it well worth it (not to mention the cost).”

 Book by emailing Phaiwan Rakbuathong: <email@example.com>